Friday, May 3, 2024

 I hope I provided just enough information for the stunning gold artifacts and Neolithic Period to give you a flavor of this museum.
 If you're ever in Dublin, the museums (and the National Library of Ireland) are free and so are many of the exhibits.

 Later in the day, we took a walk to the center of Temple Bar to check out Icon Factory (aka Icon Alley) where Irish sports figures, writers and poets, and actors and artists are represented.
-Some cool artwork is also painted on walls.
+Some cool artwork is also painted on the alley walls.

 These are worth enlarging and reading.